 We set the bar high for every pupil at Colchester High School, giving each of them the individual attention they need to stay motivated, work hard and achieve their full potential.
 The results they go on to achieve are a source of pride to us all.
 Here are the most recent figures.

-94% of our pupils were awarded an A* to C grade in Maths.
+31% of our pupils were awarded an A* to A grade.
+The national average is 22.1%

 Key Stage 2

 At the end of Year 6, the majority of our pupils reached levels of attainment beyond what would be expected for their age group.